BLOODY BALLAD OF BETTE DAVIS

 A new Horror Musical by John P. McEneny and Rob Parker

-BLOODY BALLAD OF BETTE DAVIS will perform at C Aurora Studio at Lauriston Halls & Sacred Heart Church, 28 Lauriston St, Edinburgh EH3 9DJ, UK.
+BLOODY BALLAD OF BETTE DAVIS performed at C Aurora Studio at Lauriston Halls & Sacred Heart Church, 28 Lauriston St, Edinburgh EH3 9DJ, UK.
 18:40

 Director’s Notes for The Bloody Ballad of Bette Davis